adelanajohn/InvestmentGenie/README.md

 ### 3.2 Prerequisites

 You first need to set up an AWS account and configure your [AWS Identity and Access Management](https://aws.amazon.com/iam) (IAM) permissions correctly.
-You then need to [request](https://catalog.workshops.aws/building-with-amazon-bedrock/en-US/prerequisites/bedrock-setup) Anthropic Claude 3 Sonnet model access on [Amazon Bedrock](https://aws.amazon.com/bedrock).
+You then need to install [Boto3](https://docs.aws.amazon.com/pythonsdk) and the [AWS CLI](https://aws.amazon.com/cli).
+You also need to [request](https://catalog.workshops.aws/building-with-amazon-bedrock/en-US/prerequisites/bedrock-setup) Anthropic Claude 3 Sonnet model access on [Amazon Bedrock](https://aws.amazon.com/bedrock).
 You can find the code samples in the [GitHub repository](https://github.com/adelanajohn/InvestmentGenie).

 #### Python virtual environment setup
 Establish a [Python venv module](https://docs.python.org/3/library/venv.html) virtual environment in the project directory and then proceed to install all necessary dependencies.
 By using a project-specific virtual environment, you ensure that all dependencies are installed exclusively within that environment, rather than system-wide.